celescript/next-tailwind-starter/README.md

 ```

 If the error prop is `true`, the className will first be resolved to `"p-4 bg-blue bg-red"` by clsx, and then to `"p-4 bg-red"` by twMerge.

+**Feel free to experiment with the folder structure to fit your needs.
+If you find an issue or have recomendations, please, open an issue or pull request :)**